microsoft/service-fabric-observer/Documentation/Observers.md

 AppObserver, by default, will monitor and report on services using concurrent Tasks if FO is running on capable CPU(s).

 You can turn this feature on/off by setting ```AppObserverEnableConcurrentMonitoring``` in ApplicationManifest.xml.
-Further, you can control "how much" parallelism you can handle (which means, really, how much of the CPU do you want FO to use).
+Further, you can control "how much" parallelism you can handle (which means, really, how many threads can be used to host tasks).
 You set this with ```AppObserverMaxConcurrentTasks``` in ApplicationManifest.xml.
-The default value for ```AppObserverMaxConcurrentTasks``` is automatically calculated by FO and is 1/4 of the detected logical processors (LPs) on the VM/Machine.
+The default value for ```AppObserverMaxConcurrentTasks``` is 25.
-This would mean given 20 LPs, the number of threads that will be created will be close to 5 (less than 5 or maybe a few more).
-You can set this to -1 (unlimited), or some integer value that makes sense based on your CPU configuration, how many services AppObserver is monitoring, how comfortable you are with FO process eating CPU to complete the parallelized monitoring on a node with lots of services (>= 200). **The impact of default parallelization settings on machines with less than 200 monitored services is minimal**.
+You can set this to -1 (unlimited), or some integer value that makes sense based on how many services AppObserver is monitoring. **The impact on CPU usage with default parallelization settings is minimal**.
-Please test and choose a value that suits your needs or simply leave AppObserverMaxConcurrentTasks unset and go with the default.
+Please test and choose a value that suits your needs or simply leave AppObserverMaxConcurrentTasks unset and go with the default (25).

-Finally, if you enable concurrent monitoring AND you do not launch child processes from your services please disable ```AppObserverEnableChildProcessMonitoring``` in ApplicationManifest.xml.
-This is very important because AppObserver will run code, in parallel, that checks to see if some process has children.
-This has some CPU cost on nodes where you are monitoring (in parallel) a lot of services, so if you already know that your services do not spawn child processes, then please save electrons and disable ```AppObserverEnableChildProcessMonitoring```.

 ### Input
 JSON config file supplied by user, stored in PackageRoot\Config folder.
 This configuration is composed of JSON array